Fox River Settlement

-The Fox River Settlement was the first permanent Norwegian-American immigrant settlement in the Midwest.
+The Fox River Settlement was the first permanent Norwegian-American immigrant settlement in the US Midwest.
 It was located in La Salle County, Illinois in Mission and Miller Townships, with a part of Rutland Township.
-Opinions differ as to when they first arrived at the Fox River Settlement with some writers fixing 1835 as the year, Knud Langeland claiming it was 1836, and Prof. Rasmus B. Anderson arguing that it was 1834.
+Opinions differ as to when they first arrived at the Fox River Settlement, with some writers giving 1835 as the year, Knud Langeland stating it was 1836, and Prof. Rasmus B. Anderson saying that it was 1834.

 The Norwegian Settlers Memorial, situated just south of the community of Norway, La Salle County, is the official memorial of Illinois maintained in honor of these immigrants.

 History

 In the spring of 1834, Jacob Anderson Slogvig, Knud Anderson Slogvig, Gudmund Haugaas, Thorsten Olson Bjaaland, Nels Thompson, Andrew (Endre) Dahl, and Kleng Peerson left for La Salle County; they became the first Norwegian settlers in Illinois.
 These men selected their land and perfected their purchase as soon as it came into market the following spring.
 The first two to buy land were Jacob Slogvig and Gudmund Haugaas, whose purchase is recorded under June 15, 1835, the former of 80 acres, the latter 160 acres, both in that part of what was then called Mission Township, but later came to be Rutland.
 On June 17, Kleng Peerson's purchase of 80 acres is recorded, as also that of his sister, Carrie Nelson, widow of Cornelius Nelson Hersdal, namely, 80 acres of land bought for her by Peerson.
 For this date are also recorded the purchases of Thorsten Olson Bjaaland, 80 acres, Nels Thompson, 160 acres, in what later became Miller Township.